EN

 11739

-My clinical experience includes hospital psychiatric wards, private and group practice, children's psychiatric hospitals, rehabilitation hospitals, and residential alcohol and drug treatment centers.
+My clinical experience spans hospital psychiatric wards, private and group practices, children’s psychiatric hospitals, rehabilitation hospitals, and residential alcohol and drug treatment centers.

-I was initially trained in clinical hypnosis before entering graduate school for psychology.
-I have over a decade of experience with this therapeutic modality for treating a number of problems.
+I was first trained in clinical hypnosis before entering graduate school and have over twenty years of experience using this approach to help people with a variety of concerns.

-As you can deduce, I work a lot with mind/body techniques.
+As you probably can guess, I work extensively with mind-body techniques.
 These include mindfulness, relaxation training, guided imagery, biofeedback, and clinical hypnosis.

 There are a lot of misconceptions about hypnosis, not the least of which have been created throughout history by the media, or through the perception of it because of the work of stage hypnotists, who use it for entertainment purposes.

 Many people believe that hypnosis means a lack of control on the part of the participant.
 But the reverse is actually what takes place: you become more in control of your internal responses to thoughts, memories, and perceptions.
-This control can help with problem solving, learning new skills, or working through traumas.
+This control can aid in problem-solving, learning new skills, or working through traumatic experiences.

 I work with a broad spectrum of clients.
-I like to work with people who have a creative background; we all tend to understand people who are like us.
-But my job is to understand as wide a number of individuals as possible, and I sense that I do that pretty consistently.
-That is statistically the biggest chunk of what makes psychotherapy work, and it certainly helps with assessing your issues as well.
+I enjoy working with people who have a creative background; we tend to understand each other better when we share similar experiences.
+However, my job is to understand as many individuals as possible, and I believe I do that fairly consistently.
+That is statistically the most significant component of what makes psychotherapy effective, and it also helps with assessing your issues.

-You might be wondering: are psychologists born that way?
+You might wonder: Are psychologists born that way?
 The answer to that question, like many answers in life, is yes and no.

-Before stepping into this field, I spent many years working as an actor and musician, and I hold an undergraduate degree in fine art.
-Because of this background, I love to work with people on creative issues.
+Before entering this field, I spent many years working as an actor and musician, and I hold an undergraduate degree in Fine Art.
+Due to this background, I enjoy working with people on creative projects.
 These can include creative blocks, such as performance anxiety, and enhancement of abilities.

-Short answer: no. In reality, everyone has a creatve aspect to them.
-Creativity enhancement can help individuals from all walks of life enrich their work and learn skills to positively impact their personal lives.
+Short answer: no. In reality, everyone has a creative aspect to them.
+Creativity enhancement can help individuals from all walks of life enrich their work and acquire skills that positively impact their personal lives.

 Call us or book a Phone Consult at the link below.
 You can also book a session on ZocDoc!